HystonKayange/ChatHK_demo/README.md

 ## About This Project

+A Personal AI assistant where you can upload your profile, CV, and other files, then chat with the bot and get intelligent answers based on your data and saved articles.

-This dashboard serves as a **demonstration and testbed** for core features I’m building for a Business Intelligence SaaS platform.
-Here, I prototype, validate, and showcase an AI-powered knowledge management tool and custom profile-based assistants.
+It serves as a testbed for core features I'm developing for a Business Intelligence SaaS platform.

 ---

 ## Features

-- **Profile-based AI Assistant:** Ask questions based on your profile or CV.
+- **Conversational AI Assistant:** Chat with an AI bot that answers questions based on your uploaded files, profile, and knowledge archives.
-- **Data Drive:** Securely upload and manage files to power your assistant.
+- **Data Drive:** Securely upload and manage files that power your assistant.
-- **Knowledge Archives:** Collect and manage online articles for enhanced bot intelligence.
+- **Knowledge Archives:** Collect and organize online articles for richer, more informed answers.
-- **Dark/Light Mode:** Instantly switch between light and dark themes.
+- **Dark/Light Mode:** Instantly switch between light and dark themes for your comfort.
-- **Admin Dashboard:** Upload files, manage knowledge, and test the assistant.
+- **Admin Dashboard:** Manage files, knowledge, and interact with the assistant as an admin.
-- **Secure Authentication:** Sign in with Google or Email (admin-only).
+- **Secure Authentication:** Sign in with Google or Email (admin-only access).
-- **Settings Panel:** Customize your profile, assistant behavior, and storage preferences.
+- **Settings Panel:** Customize your profile, assistant preferences, and storage options.

 ---

-##  Dashboard Overview
+## Dashboard & Assistant Overview

 ![Landing Page](/Images/landing_page.png)
 ![Admin Dashboard](/Images/admin-dashboard.png)